 What does an old man on a bright sunny morning with a scratched and weather-worn leather journal do?
 He recollects the anecdotes from good ol’ days of driving his daughter’s suitors away.
 Mr. Hardy was not any different.

 Now, as he flipped the pages of his journal a family picture torn at the end slipped onto his lap.
-There was his late wife holding Noah, him, his smiling daughter, and a hand of a certain rascal across her shoulder.
+There was his late wife holding Noah, him, his smiling daughter, and a hand of a certain rascal, who didn't deserve her, across her shoulder.

-The mother having gone through her most of her chores settled down to read Noah’s sentences for her: it was a mother’s day “creative” work from school after all.
+After completing most of her chores, the mother settled down to read Noah’s sentences for her: it was a mother’s day “creative” work from school after all.
 But the first sentence left her touching her hair consciously wondering whether her whites were visible.

 1. My mother has- shiny, silver- hair.